Persu1t/Tokenizer/Readme.md

 # Install dependencies (none needed for core functionality)
 npm install

-# Now run the code with code runner or node file.
+# Now run the code with code runner or node command.